-Moving Kinship at Alexandra Palace
+Moving Kinship: Alexandra Palace

+This page documents Moving Kinship at Hornsey Town Hall Arts Centre and and Alexandra Palace.
 Participants have offered us poignant and often overlooked insights into their lives during our where we have created bespoke choreography and music based on families experiences of living with one of the many dementias.
 The creative process is informed by a unique blend of dance movement psychotherapy and choreographic practice that Beatrice has developed over the past twenty years.

 The bespoke choreographic material is being also being developed for a dance theatre work-in-progress: I’ve Lost You Only To Discover That I Have Gone Missing touring London during the Autumn 2017.